12gabriel3/easy-esi/docs/source/advanced.rst

 empty (if we do they'd still be accessible, but the value would be ``None``).
 It's up to you how you decide to deal with this case.

-:attr:`.BravadoResponseMetadata.is_fallback_result` will be True if a fallback result has been returned by the call to :meth:`.HttpFuture.response`.
+:attr:`.EasyEsiResponseMetadata.is_fallback_result` will be True if a fallback result has been returned by the call to :meth:`.HttpFuture.response`.

 Testing fallback results